RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

 These steps will utilize the new `doxygen` binary saved from the previous section.

-5. Run `./doxygen -u doc/doxygen_cxx/Doxyfile_CXX.in` to have Doxygen automatically update the the configuration file with any new fields.
+5. Run `./doxygen -s -u doc/doxygen_cxx/Doxyfile_CXX.in` to have Doxygen automatically update the the configuration file with any new fields.
 (This will keep any of Drake's previous values intact, but will add any new configuration fields with their default values.)